modir/laminas-book/docs/doctrine.md

 ![Figure 12.13.
 Main page with the paginator](images/doctrine/main_page_paginator.png)

+!!! note
-> In this chapter we implemented only the simplest pagination.
-For real websites, in addition to pagination,
-> you might also want to allow interactively sorting your results by certain fields.
-For such complex tabular data display,
-> consider using the [DataTables](https://datatables.net/) or [BootGrid](http://www.jquery-bootgrid.com/) jQuery plugins.
+    In this chapter we implemented only the simplest pagination.
+For real websites, in addition to pagination, you might also want to allow interactively sorting your results by certain fields.
+For such complex tabular data display, consider using the [DataTables](https://datatables.net/) or [BootGrid](http://www.jquery-bootgrid.com/) jQuery plugins.

 ## Summary